BU-ISCIII/relecov-platform/relecov_documentation/markdown_files/configuration.md

 At this point you have defined the fields that are required to upload your sample metadata to the platform.

-Only one metadata form allowed to be defined, For that reason the next time that you select in the menu Configuration --> Metadata Visualization, you not longer see the previous form for selecting the fields but a new window where you can see the selected fields.
+**Note that only one metadata form allowed to be defined.**

+For that reason the next time that you select in the menu

+Configuration --> Metadata Visualization

+You not longer see the previous form for selecting the fields but a new window where you can see the selected fields.

 By default the "Fields for sample" tab is open.
 From here you can see the metadata fields that have to be filled each time for each sample.